amin111/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Android App for user to play tic tac toe

+# Tic-Tac-Toe Development
+It follow MVVM Pattern and Test-Driven Development

 # Basic Understanding Of MVVM :